groops/examples/backend/node-express/README.md

 ### 5. Run it

-If all went well, the app should now "just work" &trade;:
+If all went well, you should up with a shiny new `node_modules` folder loaded with stuff.
+Assuming you had no npm errors, the app should now "just work" &trade;:

     node index